Home > Hardware > Architectural Hardware for Façades, Doors & Windows Trends and Challenges

 Ar.
 Mehta suggests that it would be great if one could explain the types and costing (in terms of what goes into putting a product out there in the consumer market) of hardware from the very grassroots in the industry so that it can help the next crop of designers and engineers better guide their clients.
 Quality products that are ANSI BHMA certified have an associated price, while they are not cheap, they must meet the performance criteria of each product under test conditions, notes Ar.
 Karode.

 “Our solution to this is to always suggest looking at criteria beyond merely the performance features of a product; We recommend tested and certified products where the strength and operational efficiency performance of each product is measured and graded against the baseline international standard”, he adds.
-Due to a lack of proper standardisation of the products, and less investment in innovation & research, manufacturers are not able to create a segment of the products which is cost-effective without compromising the performance & reliability of the product, says Ar.
+Due to a lack of proper standardisation of the products, and less investment in innovation & research, manufacturers are not able to create a segment of the products that is cost-effective without compromising the performance & reliability of the product, says Ar.
 Khan.

 Pramod Jain, observes that one of the major reasons for the price hike is the transportation cost imposed by the foreign manufacturing companies.
-This issue can be resolved if the Indian government can fund and help set up new companies within the country itself, just as the ‘make in India’ campaign intends to do.
+This issue can be resolved if the Indian government can fund and help set up new companies within the country itself, just as the ‘Make in India’ campaign intends to do.
 Ar.
-Sivasankar, too agrees that the Indian manufacturer has to build the same product equivalent to that of foreign product with an economical rate/price.
-Also, the Indian manufacturer can have a business-tie-up with his abroad collaborator to manufacture the same in India which obviously will have an impact on the rate/price of the product.
+Sivasankar, too agrees that the Indian manufacturer has to build the same product equivalent to that of a foreign product with an economical rate/price.
+Also, the Indian manufacturer can have a business tie-up with his abroad collaborator to manufacture the same in India which obviously will have an impact on the rate/price of the product.

 The Architectural Hardware Industry can be regulated if we implement manufacturing, installation, and maintenance standards, says Ar.
 Gupta.
 We should find a balance between customisation and cost-effectiveness.
 Since customisation has a direct impact on economies of scale, thus raising the cost of manufacturing.
 Volumes are being driven by construction across all sectors, which should address the issue of high costs and low budgets that plague the selection of quality hardware.
 Similarly, engineered fenestrations help to standardise products and increase their affordability.